risingwavelabs/risingwave-docs-legacy/docs/guides/looker-integration.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/looker-integration/" />
 </head>

-Looker is a data analytics platform that provides data insights through interactive dashboards, reports, and SQL querying.
-It integrates with databases like PostgreSQL, MySQL, and more.
+Looker is a BI (business intelligence) platform that provides data insights through interactive dashboards, reports, and SQL querying.
+It can integrate with databases like PostgreSQL, MySQL, and more.

-Since RisingWave is compatible with PostgreSQL, you can easily connect Looker to RisingWave by reusing the PostgreSQL driver.
+Since RisingWave is compatible with PostgreSQL, you can easily connect Looker to RisingWave by using the PostgreSQL driver.

 ## Prerequisites